Most interesting landmarks of Pembrokeshire

 - Tenby walled town – Walled town from the 13th century.
 Settlement on this promontory existed in the 9th century AD or earlier.
 Town walls were built in the late 13th century.
 Impressive feature is Tenby Five Arches Gate, historical center is characterized by colorful houses.

-Described wonders of Pembrokeshire
+Described landmarks of Pembrokeshire

 Highlights of Pembrokeshire are: